 In 2013, the Alabama Crimson Tide were the top-ranked team in college football the entire regular season.
 The Tide were at the height of their modern dynasty, having won two-consecutive BCS National Championships, and were barreling toward another that year.

-What lay ahead of them was the 2013 Iron Bowl against the fourth-ranked Auburn Tigers, a game the Crimson Tide were favored to win by 10 points.
+What lay ahead of them was the 2013 Iron Bowl matchup against the fourth-ranked Auburn Tigers, a game the Crimson Tide were favored to win by 10 points.
 With star running backs T.J.
-Yeldon for Alabama and Tre Mason of Auburn going blow-for-blow the entire game, it was possibly the most shocking special teams play in college football history that sent The Plains into a frenzy on November 30, 2013.
+Yeldon for Alabama and Tre Mason of Auburn going blow-for-blow the entire game, it was possibly the most shocking special teams play in college football history that sent Auburn fans into a frenzy on November 30, 2013.

 With two minutes to play, Auburn quarterback Nick Marshall orchestrated a seven-play, 65-yard touchdown drive, which ended on a 39-yard touchdown pass to Sammie Coates, to tie the game.
 With 32 seconds on the clock, Alabama took over and drove into Auburn territory.